tagpro/cla/README.md

 If you have issues, you can run the tool using node - `node ./src/index.js` or `npm start`.

 ## Assumptions
+1. Any User, Organisation or Ticket is also referenced as Entity throught the code.
-1. Operator understands how to use command line.
+2. Operator understands how to use command line.
 He/She also knows about what are all the various options represent.
-2. The first object in every json file has all the keys as no official API documentation was provided.
+3. The first object in every json file has all the keys as no official API documentation was provided.
+4. `_id` is the unique key in the data and can be used to find any entity.
-3. Not using any database and using in memory objects to store data.
+5. Not using any database and using in memory objects to store data.
 My assumption is that using database would make this application hard to setup even if I use docker which is not the aim of a command line application.
 Installing node is easy.

 ## Conventions
 1. Class names in UpperCamelCase